scionsamurai/jimscode.github.io/src/posts/mdsvex-header-extraction/mdsvex-header-extraction.md

 ---
-title: "Extracting Headers from Markdown in SvelteKit with mdsvex: A Custom Remark Plugin"
+title: "Extracting Headers from Markdown in SvelteKit with mdsvex"
 description: Learn how to create a custom remark plugin for SvelteKit that automatically extracts headers from your Markdown files, enabling dynamic table of contents and improved content navigation.
 date: 'Sun, 28 Jul 2024 22:39:58'
 categories: